BryceWoodworth/BryceWoodworth.github.io/_posts/2015-4-27-Perspectives-Intro.md

 calculation (just replace 1 m/s with 1 m), so the bugs will both catch and be caught by their neighbors in exactly 1 second!

-The purpose of this example is to illustrate the immense difference there is in solving problems in different perspectives.
-Trying to figure out the motion of the spiraling insects is doable, but much less wieldy than dealing with the straightforward lines we get after a frame of reference shift.
+The purpose of this example is to give a quick illustration of the immense difference there is in solving problems in different perspectives.
+Trying to figure out the motion of the spiraling insects is doable, but much more unwieldy than dealing with the straightforward lines we get after a frame of reference shift.
 Try it out for yourself!
 It is surprising how many problems can be simplified by relatively painless operations.

-Now that I have (hopefully) convinced you of how awesome this tool is, next time we will be diving more into reference frames and some relativity.
+Now that I have (hopefully) whet your appetite, next time we will be diving more into reference frames and some relativity.
 I hope to see you there!

 -Bryce